 - Core competencies of GFPS members

-The tool can also be used by PCW and other institutions as an evaluation measure in providing awards and incentives to the highly functional GFPS.
+PCW and other institutions can also use the tool as an evaluation measure in providing awards and incentives to the highly functional GFPS.

 The PCW shall also endeavor to organize an online collection of GAD tools.
-A dedicated section in this website, with complete background and explanation, will be created for stakeholders’ easy access and sharing.
+A dedicated section on this website, with complete background and explanation, will be created for stakeholders’ easy access and sharing.

 B. GAD Modules

 To be an effective learning provider, PCW will standardize its process of developing GAD training modules.
-Being the main building block of a specific training course or program, GAD modules are built on a series of carefully designed learning experiences.
-In totality, a module should have clear learning objectives, relevant contents, responsive methodologies and resources, and an assessment tool to gauge if the learning outcomes have been achieved.
-From time to time, it is imperative for the training provider to monitor and review the effectiveness of the training module to benchmark its success and to determine the areas for improvement.
+The main building block of a specific training course or program, GAD modules, is built on a series of carefully designed learning experiences.
+A module should have clear learning objectives, relevant content, responsive methodologies and resources, and an assessment tool to gauge whether learning outcomes have been achieved.
+From time to time, the training provider must monitor and review the effectiveness of the training module to benchmark its success and determine the areas for improvement.

-A context-specific GAD module is needed in order to amplify a consistent GAD core messages and standards in providing GAD technical assistance.
-Through the years, PCW has developed GAD modules and housed a number of materials and documents that serve as references for updating and development of GAD modules.
+A context-specific GAD module is needed to amplify consistent GAD core messages and standards in providing GAD technical assistance.
+Through the years, PCW has developed GAD modules and housed some materials and documents that serve as references for updating and developing GAD modules.